On the Existence of Consistent Price Systems: Abstract

 \section{Abstract}

-In this note, we present a different sufficient condition than the \emph{conditional full support} condition (CFS) introduced by Guasoni, R\'asonyi, and Schachermayer [Ann.
-Appl.
-Probab., 18(2008), pp. 491-520] for the existence of consistent price systems (CPSs).
-We analyze the stability of our condition under composition with continuous functions.
-In particular, we use this condition to show the existence of CPSs for certain processes that fail to have the CFS property.
+We formulate a sufficient condition for the existence of a consistent price system (CPS), which is weaker than the conditional full support condition (CFS).
+We use the new condition to show the existence of CPSs for certain processes that fail to have the CFS property.
+In particular this condition gives sufficient conditions, under which a continuous function of a process with CFS admits a CPS, while the CFS property might be lost.